It’s a process.

 In 2014 I made a series of paintings that I might loosely describe as ‘mindscapes’ from physical still life set ups of toys.
 They were begun at the Slade Summer School in London where I spent two weeks.
 I understood the concept of building ‘bodies of work’ on a theme, and I pushed to find ways to express my feelings and emotions using the toys.
 Here’s a sample of the work.

 The key paintings in 2013 (for me) were my nudes.
 They were made from life and I wanted to use strong colour to connect myself with the figures I was painting.
 When I painted them I felt I was really painting myself and my emotions.
-The nudes led me to feel that I wanted human bodies in my work.
+The nudes led me to feel that I wanted to explore the nature of being human in my work.
+I also painted Carlos.
 Here’s a sample of the work:

 The beginning.
 I tried to paint the energy I felt in a situation or person.
 Simple acrylic paint sketches of whatever or whoever came into my path.
 My mum was dying, I painted her in the Severn Hospice, I felt compelled to do it.
 Painting was the last gift she gave to me, and the first painting I ever made (the portrait in red and green) was of her when she was struggling with her illness.
 I love you mum, and every painting I make is for you.
 SAL.